-Staff develop and manage the Library’s collection to meet the majority of the cultural, informational, educational, and recreational needs of those in the Library’s service area.
+Staff develops and manage the Library’s collection to meet the majority of the cultural, informational, educational, and recreational needs of those in the Library’s service area.
 The Library builds and maintains a patron-oriented collection by anticipating and responding to community needs and expectations.

 Responsibility for the selection of materials lies with Library staff designated by the Library Director, operating within the policies of the Library Board.
-Other staff members and general public may suggest materials for consideration.
+Other staff members and the general public may suggest materials for consideration.

 The Library Board affirms the American Library Association’s Library Bill of Rights, Freedom to View, and Freedom to Read policy statements in support of acquiring and managing collections.

 It is the responsibility of the Library to provide circulating, reference, and research material for the general public.
 When indicated by community interest, the Library will develop and maintain special collections such as genealogy, local history, career information, and municipal documents.

 Staff make collection decisions in accordance with the Library’s mission and planning documents.
 Collection decisions position the Library as the preferred partner for lifelong learning, embrace diversity, incorporate both physical and virtual collections, commit to excellence in service, improve effectiveness, and remove barriers.

 Staff contribute to the development of patron-oriented collections by:

 A balanced collection attempts to represent all sides of controversial issues as far as materials, space, and budget allow.
 The race, religion, nationality, or political views of an author or creator; language; depictions of violence or sexual activity; controversial content; or endorsement or disapproval by an individual or group does not result in the automatic inclusion or exclusion of an item from the Library’s collection.
 The Library may select materials that some patrons may find objectionable, and might omit materials some patrons feel are important.
 In either case, the Library has procedures for requesting the purchase or reconsideration of materials.